 Our research has shown that most patients with symptoms want their physicians to help them figure out what’s wrong and choose the best treatment.
 But once treatment is over, survivors may have more reservations about being scanned and are concerned about whether follow-up imaging might raise their risk of recurrence.

-We’ve also learned from national data that a number of patients refuse imaging exams because they are afraid of the risks associated with them.
+We’ve also learned from national data that some patients may refuse imaging exams because they are afraid of the risks associated with them.

 We can’t ignore the fact that people feel this way.
 We need to listen to patients and find better ways to communicate with them about the benefits and risks of imaging at the time of diagnosis and treatment as well as after treatment.